panagiotismisios/panagiotismisios/README.md

 - **Degree**: Bachelor of Science in Applied Computer Science
 - **University**: University of Macedonia
 - **Expected Graduation**: 2026
-- **Certifications**: Python with Applications in Machine Learning - University of the Aegean
+- **Certifications**: Advanced Python with Applications in Machine Learning - University of the Aegean

 ---